What Are the Symptoms of a Cold?

 For the first few days, the nose teems with watery nasal secretions.
-Later, these become thicker and darker.
+Later, these become thicker and yellower or greener.
 You may get a mild cough.
 It won't get much worse, but it is likely to last into the second week of your illness.
-If you suffer from chronic bronchitis, a cold will make it worse.
+If you suffer from chronic bronchitis or asthma, a cold will make it worse.

-Cold symptoms typically last for about three days.
+Cold symptoms typically last for about 3 days.
 At that point the worst is over, but you may feel congested for a week or more.

 Call Your Doctor About a Cold If:

-You have a sore throat for more than two or three days, particularly if it seems to be worsening
+- You have a sore throat for more than 2 or 3 days, particularly if it seems to be worsening

 - You have an earache

 - You have a stiff neck or sensitivity to bright lights

 - Your newborn or infant has cold symptoms

 - Your throat hurts and your temperature is 101 degrees F or higher

 - Your cold symptoms worsen after the third day; you may have a secondary bacterial infection